mephi42/ctftool/doc/0001-remote.md

 # Motivation
 [motivation]: #motivation

-In order to download challenges, one needs to know where they are hosted.
+In order to download challenges, one needs to know on which website they are hosted.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation